Red Teaming Language Model Detectors with Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Generative Models and Detectors.} We consider a wide range of LLM-based generative models with detectors protecting the models.
-For the generative model $G$, we consider GPT-2-XL~\citep{radford2019language}, LLaMA-65B~\citep{touvron2023llama}, and ChatGPT~\citep{openai_chatgpt}.
-For the detectors, watermarking and DetectGPT are applied to both GPT-2-XL and LLaMA-65B but not ChatGPT; classifier-based detectors include a fine-tuned RoBERTa-Large detector~\citep{solaiman2019release} for GPT-2 texts; and the OpenAI AI Text Classifier~\citep{AITextClassifier} for ChatGPT texts.
-We use either LLaMA-65B or ChatGPT as $G'$ for generating perturbations in the attack.
-When $G$ is LLaMA-65B or ChatGPT, we simply use itself as $G'=G$.
-And when $G$ is GPT-2-XL, we use ChatGPT as $G'$ when the classifier-based detector or DetectGPT is used, and we use LLaMA-65B as $G'$ when watermarking are used, as we add watermarking to ChatGPT which is not open-source. \Cref{tab:models} summarizes the protected LLM $G'$ used for all the generative models and the detectors in the experiment.
+\paragraph{Generative Models and Detectors.} We experiment with a wide range of generative LLMs and corresponding detectors.
+For the generative model $G$, we consider GPT-2-XL~\citep{radford2019language}, LLaMA-65B~\citep{touvron2023llama}, and ChatGPT (\texttt{gpt-3.5-turbo}) ~\citep{openai_chatgpt}.
+For detectors, we consider DetectGPT~\citep{mitchell2023detectgpt}, watermarking~\citep{kirchenbauer2023watermark}, and classifier-based detectors~\citep{AITextClassifier, solaiman2019release}.
+For DetectGPT, we use GPT-Neo~\citep{gpt-neo} as the scoring model to estimate the log-likelihood.
+DetectGPT also requires masking spans of the texts and filling in the spans with an external T5-3B model~\citep{raffel2020exploring}.
+We fix the mask rate to be 15\%.
+Watermarking is applied to open-source LLaMA-65B and GPT-2-XL but not ChatGPT, as it requires logits scores in generation.
+We use $\gamma=0.5$ in all the watermarking experiments, following the default setting in \citet{kirchenbauer2023watermark}.
+Moreover, classifier-based detectors include a fine-tuned RoBERTa-Large detector~\citep{solaiman2019release} for GPT-2 texts and the OpenAI AI Text Classifier~\citep{AITextClassifier} for ChatGPT texts.
+We summarize all generative models and detectors considered in the experiments in Table \ref{tab:models}.

+For experiments involving watermarking, we use a watermarked LLaMA-65B as $G'$, as we cannot implement watermarking on ChatGPT; we also use LLaMA-65B as $G'$ in the setting with LLaMA-65B itself as $G$ and DetectGPT as the detector; and in other settings, we use ChatGPT as $G'$ which is protected by either DetectGPT or the classifier-based detector.
+The choice of protected LLM $G'$ is also summarized in \Cref{tab:models}.

+\paragraph{Baselines.} To demonstrate the advantage of our methods in revealing detectors' weakness, we compare with several baselines.
+Dipper paraphrase~\citep{krishna2023paraphrasing} is a recent method that trains a paraphrasing model to rewrite AI texts and bypass detectors.
+It prepends diversity codes to control the level of paraphrases introduced to the texts.
+We use \texttt{Dipper-paraphraser-XXL} with 20 lexical diversity and 60 order diversity to paraphrase the AI texts, which keeps the same level of $20\%$ uni-gram difference as word substitution.
+We use nucleus sampling~\citep{holtzman2019curious} with $p=0.9$ for the paraphraser.
+And in ChatGPT experiments, we also use ChatGPT itself for paraphrasing.